Mo. ° / °

 Orthopedic Physical Therapy Residency Program

-This residency program is a postprofessional curriculum designed to elevate the clinical skills and knowledge from a general practitioner to that of a clinical specialist in orthopedic physical therapy.
+The 12-month postprofessional Orthopedic Physical Therapy Residency program at A.T.
+Still University is designed to elevate the clinical skills and knowledge from a general practitioner to that of a clinical specialist in orthopedic physical therapy.
 Upon completion of the residency program the resident will be prepared to take the Orthopedic Board Certification exam with the American Physical Therapy Association and practice patient-centered, evidence-based orthopedic physical therapy at the competence level of an orthopedic clinical specialist.

 Program essentials